 For the second half of the course, students will need to use a text editor that is SQL enabled.
-Students may use the (Text Pad Editor) that is installed on every computer in the classrooms and SACC.
-The (Text Pad Editor) requires additional modifications for it to become SQL enabled; I will demonstrate how to modify it.
-Students may also use another open source product named (Note Pad ++), it comes SQL enabled without need of modifications.
-I recommend Note Pad plus plus.
+Students may use the (Note Pad ++), it is SQL enabled; I will demonstrate how to use it in one of our face to face meetings.
+I strongly recommend using Note Pad ++ when creating SQL script in the class.